Could you give us a quick introduction to KeepTRACE, its history, its competencies and the key figures of your activity?

 MOBILEYE, company of the group Intel, is the global leader in the domain of vision and artificial intelligence, data analysis, localization and cartography apply to advanced systems of driver assistance and autonomous driving.
 Through Mobileye, companies exploiting fleets across the whole world were able to see a significant reduction of collisions and associated costs.

 In this way, the MOBILEYE and KEEP TRACE companies offers you a complete solution.
 On the one hand, you benefit from an innovative technology watching constantly the road in front of the vehicle.
 The Mobileye system identifies the risky situations and supplies visual and audible alerts to enable the driver to avoid or ease a collision.
-And, on the other hand, you have at your disposal a dashboard allowing you to be informed about the precise geographical localization of your drivers, their fuel consumption, the quality of their driving, and if a delivery has been successfully completed.
+That way, when customers buy both Mobileye and our telematics platform KeepTRACE, they receive a full solution for all their needs.
 Those on-board and application solutions are an absolute management tool enabling to maximize the organization, improve the productivity and consequently reduce the operating costs of your company car fleet.

 In this regard, you are directly linked to mobility and consequently to community transport systems and networks.
 How do Mobileye and KeepTRACE really contribute to the emergence of the “smart city”?